wyy-code/TFP/README.md

 ## Datasets

-The dataset and the embedding we processed can be downloaded at [GoogleDrive](https://drive.google.com/file/d/1wptKenCyYXvIfuNXjuE2dWmbHHkib3-5/view?usp=drive_link)
+The dataset and the embedding we processed can be downloaded at [GoogleDrive](https://drive.google.com/file/d/1wptKenCyYXvIfuNXjuE2dWmbHHkib3-5/view?usp=drive_link).
+You can also use the same embeddings and datasets in [DATTI](https://github.com/MaoXinn/DATTI).

 * ent_ids_1: ids for entities in source KG;
 * ent_ids_2: ids for entities in target KG;